watson-nm/git-intro/README.md

 #### Push changes to the remote repository

 Remember, we are now working on a project that could potentially have multiple developers.
-People could have been working on different parts of the code at the same time we were doing our own work, so first you want to pull any changes from the master branch of the remote repository that have been made since the last time we pulled from that repository.
+People could have been working on different parts of the code at the same time we were doing our own work, so first you want to pull any changes from the main branch of the remote repository that have been made since the last time we pulled from that repository.

 Origin is the name of the remote repository.
-Master is the name of the branch we are pushing to.
+Main is the name of the branch we are pushing to.
 ```
-git pull origin master
+git pull origin main
 ```
 Now let's push our changes to the remote repository.
 ```
-git push origin master
+git push origin main
 ```

 ## Branching

-So far we have been working only on the master branch of our repository.
+So far we have been working only on the main branch of our repository.
 But this really isn't how you should use version control and git in your day to day workflow.
 This is where branching comes in.

 A common workflow is to create a branch for your desired feature, then begin working off of that branch.